|

 MACSEN:

-Welsh form of Russian Maxim, meaning
+Welsh form of Latin Maxim, meaning

 MADOC:

-Variant of Welsh Madog, meaning "little
+Variant spelling of Welsh Madog, meaning "little

 MADOG:

-"Little fortunate/good one."
 Welsh name derived from a diminutive

-form of the word mad "fortunate, good."
+form of the word mad "fortunate, good," hence "little

 MALDWYN:

-Welsh form of English Baldwin, meaning
+Welsh form of Old High German Baldawin, meaning

 "brave friend."